gaois/terminologue/exportimport/tbx-export.md

 Definitions are exported as `<descrip type="definition">...</descrip>`.
 The text between the tags is, of course, the text of the definition.
 This `<descrip>` element is a child of `<langSet>` such that, for each language, all definitions in that language are children of the `<langSet>` for that language.

-In Terminologue, it is possible possible for an entry to have more than one definition.
+In Terminologue, it is possible for an entry to have more than one definition.
 Therefore, in the TBX exported from Terminologue, it is possible for a `<langSet>` to have more than one `<descrip type="definition">`.

 In Terminologue, inside a single entry, it is possible for definitions in different languages to grouped up if they are translations of each other (or one another).
 This grouping is **lost** in the export to TBX.